MattS8/Town-Scene-Code-Generator/README.md

 Add cue markers wherever you want to turn a light on and set the duration to whenever you want the light to turn off.
 For example, if you add cue markers to the beginning of each song and make the cues span the duration of the respective songs, you will effectively get lights that turn on and off with each and every song.

 #### Cue Marker Naming Convention
-Cue marker names must follow a strict naming convention in order for the program to understand which lights must be turned on and off.
+Cue marker names must follow a strict naming convention in order for the program to properly parse them.

 Put the name of the house (something unique) followed by a space and then the pin number for that house.
 For example: `SomeLight A2`.
 Make sure to use the same name whenever you reference that house multiple times within the same scene.

 Names must not be the same as a **Special Tag** (see below) nor contain spaces or special characters (such as `!,".'\][` etc...).

 ##### Special Tags
-The following are special names you can give to cue markers to denote certain functions:
+The following are special cue marker names that denote certain functions:
 * `ALL_ON` - Turns all light pins on (excluding train pins)
 * `ALL_OFF` - Turns all light pins off (excluding train pins)